UniFed: All-In-One Federated Learning Platform to Unify Open-Source Frameworks: Introduction

 \section{Introduction}

-Federated Learning (FL)~~\cite{mcmahan2017communication,kairouz2021advances} has become a practical and popular paradigm for training machine learning (ML) models.
-There are many existing open-source FL frameworks.
-However, unlike Pytorch \cite{paszke2019pytorch} and TensorFlow \cite{abadi2016tensorflow} for ML, currently, there is not a dominant systematic solution that is maturely developed for most use cases.
+Federated Learning (FL)~~\cite{mcmahan2017communication,kairouz2021advances} has become a practical and popular paradigm for training machine learning (ML) models, and there are many existing open-source FL frameworks, {such as {TFF \cite{tff}}, Flower \cite{beutel2020flower}, FATE \cite{fate2021} and FedScale \cite{lai2022fedscale}}.
+However, unlike PyTorch \cite{paszke2019pytorch} and TensorFlow \cite{abadi2016tensorflow} for ML, currently, there is not a unified systematic solution that is maturely developed for most use cases.
+FL practitioners often face the challenge of selecting the most suitable solution for specific use cases, which requires significant exploration effort.
+In addition, it is usually challenging to interpret and analyze the output of different FL frameworks given their different output formats and functionalities.

-To compare existing open-source solutions, we create \sysname, an FL benchmark for standardized evaluations of FL frameworks.
-Specifically, \sysname helps answer two questions: